katieshi413/open-devsecops.github.io/docs/course/Topic-1-SDLC-and-DevOps/chapter-2-intro-to-devOps/index.md

 ---
-title: Chapter 2 - Intro to DevOps
+title: Chapter 2 - Introduction to DevOps
 layout: custom
-parent: Topic 1 - Introduction to SDLC and DevSecOps
+parent: Topic 1 - SDLC and DevOps
 has_children: false
 has_toc: false
 nav_order: 2
 ---
-# Introduction to DevOps
+# Chapter 2 - Introduction to DevOps
 ## Problem Space

 🧐 Imagine you are writing code for a project idea you have yourself.
 As your project begins to grow, you hire more developers.